sheyiphunmi/Image-Resizer-using-OpenCV-in-Python/README.md

-# Resizing-Set-of-Images
+# Rescaling Set-of-Images

-Resizing set of images with opencv
+Rescaling set of images with opencv